Afro-Bahamians: History

 In the 1820s, hundreds of African American slaves and Seminoles escaped from Cape Florida to the Bahamas, settling mostly on northwest Andros Island, where they developed the village of Red Bays.
 In 1823, 300 slaves escaped in a mass flight aided by Bahamians in 27 sloops, with others using canoes for the journey.
 This was commemorated in 2004 by a large sign at Bill Baggs Cape Florida State Park.
 Some of their descendants continue Seminole traditions in basket making and grave marking.

 In 1818, the Home Office in London had ruled that "any slave brought to The Bahamas from outside the British West Indies would be manumitted."
 This led to a total of nearly 300 slaves owned by U.S. nationals being freed from 1830 to 1835.
 The American slave ships Comet and Encomium, used in its domestic coastwise slave trade, had wrecked off Abaco Island in December 1830 and February 1834, respectively.
 When wreckers took the masters, passengers, and slaves into Nassau, customs officers seized the slaves and British colonial officials freed them, over the protests of the Americans.
 There were 165 slaves on the Comet and 48 on the Encomium.
 Britain paid an indemnity to the US in those two cases.

 British colonial officials also freed 78 American slaves from the Enterprise, which went into Bermuda in 1835; and 38 from the Hermosa, which wrecked off Abaco island in 1840, after abolition was effective in August 1834.
 The most notable case was that of the Creole in 1841, the Creole case was the result of a slave revolt whose leaders ordered the American brig to Nassau.
 It was carrying 135 slaves from Virginia destined for sale in New Orleans.
 The Bahamian officials freed the 128 slaves who chose to stay in the islands.
-The Creole case has been described as the "most successful slave revolt in US history".
+The Creole mutiny has been described as the "most successful slave revolt in US history".

 These incidents, in which a total of 447 slaves belonging to American nationals were freed by 1842, increased tension between the United States and Great Britain, although they had been cooperating in patrols to suppress the international slave trade.
 Worried about the stability of its domestic slave trade and its value, the US argued that Britain should not treat its domestic ships that came to its colonial ports under duress, as part of the international trade.
 The US worried that the success of the Creole's slaves in gaining freedom would encourage more slave revolts on merchant ships.